Mountain Lodges of Peru – Luxury Lodge to Lodge Hike to Machu Picchu

 “Okay, familia…” our lead guide, Claudio, began as he wrapped up our pre-trip orientation in Cusco, for a 7-day lodge-to-lodge Peru hiking adventure to Machu Picchu.
 “I use the word familia because that is what we will be by the end of this week,” he added.
 And he couldn’t have been more right.

-I had chosen this trip for my 17-year-old daughter and me because I wanted to share one last special adventure before the inevitable—that she would soon choose to travel with friends instead of family.
+I had chosen this Upper Sacred Valley trek to Machu Picchu for my 17-year-old daughter and me because I wanted to share one last special adventure before the inevitable—that she would soon choose to travel with friends instead of family.

 Over the next seven days, our group of nine, aged 17 to 62, would tackle some rather challenging hikes, moving from one stunning Peru mountain lodge to the next along the region’s high-altitude Upper Sacred Valley.